Dre Campbell Farm

 8. Row Covers

-Row covers are synthetic fabrics that you put over your plants.
+Row covers are fabrics that you put over your plants.
 They work by forming a protective barrier over your vegetables, which helps stop these pests from coming near.

 You can buy them at most garden stores or make your own using sheer curtains or shade cloth and PVC pipe hoops as support.